omkaar718/OOD_NLP/README.md

 ```
 The `task_name` parameter can take `sst2`, `imdb`, `trec`, or `20ng`

-Note: Keep --viz false if you want to avoid wandb viz and instead print on terminal
+Note: Keep --viz false if you want to avoid wandb viz and instead print on terminal.
+If cuda out of memory error occurs, please reduce the batch size using --batch_size argument in the command.

 # Analysis